Graviton (character): Fictional character biography

-Banished once again to the same alternate dimension, Graviton becomes insane from the constant defeats and exile from Earth, and returns with the goal of total world conquest, accompanied by an adult-level P'tah named M'reel.
-Seeking revenge on the Thunderbolts, Graviton storms their headquarters to discover they have disbanded and been replaced by the Redeemers.
-Graviton kills almost the entire team before being defeated by a reformed Thunderbolts.
-Discovering that M'reel was channeling his power to create a dimensional warp enabling the P'tah to invade Earth a furious Graviton apparently dies stopping the alien invasion and saves the Thunderbolts.
+Graviton is revealed to have survived, but is continually banished from Earth by the Avengers.
+Graviton is driven insane by his constant defeats and exile from Earth, and returns with the goal of total world conquest.
+He is accompanied by M'reel, an alien belonging to the P'tah species.
+Seeking revenge on the Thunderbolts, Graviton storms their headquarters, only to discover that the Thunderbolts have disbanded and been replaced by the Redeemers.
+Graviton nearly kills the entire team before being defeated by the reassembled Thunderbolts.
+After discovering that M'reel intended to have the P'tah invade Earth, Graviton apparently dies stopping the alien invasion and saves the Thunderbolts.